Shivvam/formik-antd-frontend-jur/README.md

 ## a.
 Approach to the Project

--Planning High Level Abstract Design of Solution -Structure the App
+- Planning High Level Abstract Design of Solution
+- Structure the App
--Indentify the Components
+- Indentify the Components
--Declarative Approach to Development
+- Declarative Approach to Development
 	- Declare First What to Do
 	- Design and Development of the Components
 - Unit Testing of Components